ShivonQ/Project_1/Readme.txt

  Main Page:
    Figuring out how to change color of bootstrap navbar, being uncooperative.
    Adding some links to it to the other two pages.
    Need to figure out how to extend the navbar, or just copy it.
+(Javascript constructor)